nanamiKJW/NLP-Lao-English/README.md

 The project is implemented in a Jupyter Notebook and includes clear results and discussion supported by visual diagrams.

 ## Project Structure
-- `NLP-Lao-English.ipynb` – Main Jupyter Notebook containing the full analysis
+- `lao_english_text_analysis.ipynb` – Main Jupyter Notebook containing the full analysis
 - `README.md` – Project documentation

 ## Methodology